learn-co-curriculum/crafting-html-docs-readme/README.md

 ## Conclusion

 With this you now have the knowledge to craft your own, simple HTML documents.
-You should be feeling comfortable with the conepts of markup, tags, and content.
+You should be feeling comfortable with the concepts of markup, tags, and content.
 You've had some practice seeing HTML change rendered text.
 With this lesson we've rolled in some of the "formal rules" of HTML documentation.
 While browsers _generally_ do a great job guessing what you meant, professionalism